Robinpig/Note/docs/CS/Algorithms/LSM.md

 These advantages have enabled LSM-trees to serve a large variety of workloads.
 However, indexed finds requiring immediate response will lose I/O efficiency in some cases, so the LSM-tree is most useful in applications where index inserts are more common than finds that retrieve the entries.

+> [!NOTE]
+> LSM Trees write immutable files and merge them together over time.
+These files usually contain an index of their own to help readers efficiently locate data.
+Even though LSM Trees are often presented as an alternative to B-Trees, it is common for B-Trees to be used as the internal indexing structure for an LSM Tree’s immutable files.

 ## Basics

 In general, an index structure can choose one of two strategies to handle updates, that is, *in-place updates* and *out-of-place updates*.